-Before you begin this potentially treacherous journey, we strongly recommend that you read Chapter 10.
-Many concepts you need to know to be a successful real estate investor are similar to those you need to know when you buy a home.
-The rest of this chapter focuses on issues that are unique to real estate investing.
+Before you begin this potentially treacherous journey, I strongly recommend that you read Chapter 10.
+Many concepts that you need to know to be a successful real estate investor are similar to those that you need when you buy a home.
+The rest of this chapter focuses on issues that are more unique to real estate investing.

 Ideally, you should plan to make real estate investments that you hold until, and perhaps through, your retirement years, although some investors prefer to buy properties, improve them, and then move on.
 But what should you buy?
-The following is our take on various real estate investments.
+The following is my take on various real estate investments.